Top 12 Things to do in Florence, Italy

 The list is in no particular order and of course, there are many more things to see.
 These are just our favorites we wanted to share with you.

-The Boboli Gardens is a fine way to pack a lunch and stroll through the beautiful scenery.
+- The Boboli Gardens is a good way to pack a lunch and stroll through the beautiful scenery.
 It is part of the Pitti Palace and there is a fee for entrance.
-The gardens is a park and a home to a collection of sculptures dating from the 16th through the 18th centuries, with some Roman antiquities.
+The garden is a park and home to a collection of sculptures dating from the 16th through the 18th centuries, with some Roman antiquities.

-Piazza della Signoria is an L-shaped piazza in front of the Palazzo Vecchio.
+3. Piazza della Signoria is an L-shaped piazza in front of the Palazzo Vecchio.
 It is a great place to people watch.
 The Loggia dei Lanzi is also located here.
-It is a gathering of amazing statues under a portico that you should not miss either.
+It is a gathering of impressive statues under a portico that you should not miss either.

-The Mercato Centrale is a great place no only to shop – but to eat!
+5. The Mercato Centrale is a great place not only to shop – but to eat!

 You never know what you are going to find.
 Look at what found for sale one day……..
 EEEKKKK!